 How to use an Electric Breast Pump

 Learn how to use an electric breast pump in 10 simple steps.

 When you’re deciding whether you should purchase an electric breast pump or a manual breast pump, consider what levels of effort you would like to put into your breast milk expressing.
 An electric breast pump can offer the advantage of faster milk collection and also frees your hands up for other tasks.

 Today, most women in Australia and New Zealand choose to use an electric breast pump.
-Plan on spending $400 to $500 for a high-end model.
+Plan on spending $400 to $500 for a good quality model.
 Less expensive models generally are half as good and last half as long.